nlef/moonraker-telegram-bot/docs/content/sample-config.md

 #   The default is to omit this and not to drop any frames.
 #   This value should be boolean.
 #min_lapse_duration: 0
-#   On short prints, or with limited lapse pictures available, the lapse often gets to short to meaningfully display
+#   On short prints, or with limited lapse pictures available, the lapse often gets too short to meaningfully display
 #   the printing progress.
 You can specify the desired minimum duration of the created timelapse
 #   (not including last_frame_duration).
 This means, that the fps will get reduced, if the lapse is shorter than this time.
 #   The default is to omit this.